 Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
 It is useful for automating tasks such as the

-rocotoruncommand, which launches each workflow task in the SRW App.
+rocotoruncommand, which launches each workflow task in the SRW App (see Chapter 12 for details).
 Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
 If so, it runs them.

-Community Radiative Transfer Model.
-CRTM is a fast and accurate radiative transfer model developed at the Joint Center for Satellite Data Assimilation (JCSDA) in the United States.
+The Community Radiative Transfer Model (CRTM) is a fast and accurate radiative transfer model developed at the Joint Center for Satellite Data Assimilation (JCSDA) in the United States.
 It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.

 A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.

 A repository that contains, at a minimum, source code for a single component.